 The federal Clean Air Act ("CAA"), and state air pollution laws and regulations provide a framework for national, state and local efforts to protect air quality.
 The operations of oil and gas properties utilize equipment that emits air pollutants which may be subject to federal and state air pollution control laws.
 These laws require utilization of air emissions abatement equipment to achieve prescribed emissions limitations and ambient air quality standards, as well as operating permits for existing equipment and construction permits for new and modified equipment.
 Permits and related compliance obligations under the CAA, as well as changes to state implementation plans for controlling air emissions in regional non-attainment areas may require oil and natural gas exploration and production operators to incur future capital expenditures in connection with the addition or modification of existing air emission control equipment and strategies.

 In addition, some oil and natural gas facilities may be included within the categories of hazardous air pollutant sources, which are subject to increasing regulation under the CAA.
 Failure to comply with these requirements could subject a regulated entity to monetary penalties, injunctions, conditions or restrictions on operations and enforcement actions.
 On August 16, 2012, the EPA approved final regulations under the CAA that establish new air emission controls for oil and natural gas production and natural gas processing operations.
-Specifically, the EPA's rule package includes New Source Performance Standards to address emissions of sulfur dioxide and volatile organic compounds, or VOCs, and a separate set of emission standards to address hazardous air pollutants frequently associated with oil and natural gas production and processing activities.
-The final rule seeks to achieve a 95% reduction in VOCs emitted by requiring the use of reduced emission completions or "green completions" on all hydraulically-fractured wells constructed or refractured after January 1, 2015.
+Specifically, the EPA's rule package includes New Source Performance Standards to address emissions of sulfur dioxide and volatile organic compounds, or VOCs, and a separate set of emission standards to address hazardous air pollutants frequently associated with oil and natural gas drilling, completion, production and processing activities.
 The rules also establish specific new requirements regarding emissions from compressors, controllers, dehydrators, storage tanks and other production equipment.
-These rules will require a number of modifications to operations, including the installation of new equipment to control emissions from wells by January 1, 2015.
+These rules will require a number of modifications to operations, including the installation of new equipment to control emissions from wells.
 We believe that we are currently in compliance in all material respects with the requirements of applicable federal and state air pollution control laws.